edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### Describe how the modulation of the ADSL allows to use, in an efficient way, copper cables.

-We use a frequency band for the upstream and one for the downstrwam, on those we transmit the digital signal.
+We use a frequency band for the upstream and one for the downstream, on those we transmit the digital signal.
 With ADSL we have two different modulation standards: **CAP**(Carrier-less Amplitude/Phase modulation) and **DMT** (Discrete Multi-Tone).
 - **CAP**
 It's a version of QAM, where incoming data are modulated with an unique carrier and then they are transmitted on phone line.